pve/foobotapi/txt/cicd.md

 (Again, we have an interesting set of roles and access rights to deal with here.
 In addition to the rights of the running software, we have different access rights for the builder, i.e. the process running `gcloud`.)

+Continue to [deployment parameters](deploy) for more in-depth dicussion on XXX